 Team up with your doctor

 Before starting any exercise routine, make an appointment to talk with your health care provider.
 Ask about what workouts you should try, as well as how often you should do them.
-If you have a registered account on My HealtheVet try recording your exercises in the physical activity journal.
-This allows you to track and share your progress with your health care team.

 Stop exercising right away and contact your healthcare provider if you feel any of these: